atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 _<b>Sega Mark III / Master System see the following:</b>_

 - Sega Mark III / Master System are shared with GameGear hardware in the FPGA core.
 You will need to ssh into your device and set the custom video mode per hardware selection.

-### Notes:

-If a custom video mode is not applied to an Arcade core, I have no control over this.
-I do not maintain the MiSTerFPGA framework repository or core repositories available in mister-devel or jtbin.

-The common name in the core is dictated by the core author.
-Occasionally, a change may occur that breaks this feature.
-Report the issue in the authors core repository.

-In the interim, you can utilize the setname provided in the .mra file if necessary.

-- Example:
-[jt1942] would become [1942] per the setname provided in the .mra file.

 </blockquote>